How do we find and retrieve the relevant information?

 - What about other records?

-The UK GDPR places a high expectation on you to provide information in response to a SAR.
-You should make reasonable efforts to find and retrieve the requested information.
+You must make a reasonable and proportionate search to respond to a SAR.
+This means that you must make reasonable efforts to find and retrieve the requested information.
 However, you are not required to conduct searches that would be unreasonable or disproportionate to the importance of providing access to the information.
-To determine whether searches may be unreasonable or disproportionate, you must consider:
+To determine whether searches may be unreasonable or disproportionate, you should consider:

 - the circumstances of the request;